davidshepherd7/aggressive-fill-paragraph-mode/README.md

 to enable aggressive-fill-paragraph-mode only in specified major modes.

-Compatability with new major modes
+Compatibility with new major modes
 ---------------------------------

 There seems to be little consensus between different major modes on what exactly `fill-paragraph` should fill.
-For example some programming modes stick to filling commments, while others attempt to fill other things such as code and strings.
+For example some programming modes stick to filling comments, while others attempt to fill other things such as code and strings.

 Typically automatic filling of code paragraphs is not very helpful, so we